List of BoJack Horseman characters: Todd Chavez

-Todd Chavez (voiced by Aaron Paul; born April 15, 1991) is a friendly and lovable human slacker who ended up at BoJack's house for a party five years before the beginning of the series and never left.
+Todd Chavez (voiced by Aaron Paul; born February 15, 1991) is a friendly and lovable human slacker who ended up at BoJack's house for a party five years before the beginning of the series and never left.
 Although BoJack constantly voices disdain for him, he secretly cares about Todd, continuing to financially support him and sabotage his attempts to gain independence.
 Todd has been shown to possess a plethora of skills including an understanding of Japanese; entrepreneurial know-how, having allied with Mr. Peanutbutter for various business ideas; and writing and composing his own rock opera, Newtopia Rising, Book I: The Search for a New Utopia.
 His rock opera was eventually sabotaged by BoJack, who took advantage of his former addiction to video games.
 Todd puts the pieces together of what BoJack did string map style and begins to question his friendship with BoJack.
-Todd also has an uncanny knack for getting himself in absurd and extremely dangerous situations when his friends aren't around, such as getting into gun fights on several occasions, ending up in prison, and in one case switching places Prince and the Pauper-style with a dictator from Cordovia, a fictional eastern European country in the midst of a brutal civil war.
+Todd also has an uncanny knack for getting himself in absurd and extremely dangerous situations when his friends are not around, such as getting into gun fights on several occasions, ending up in prison, and in one case switching places Prince and the Pauper-style with a dictator from Cordovia, a fictional eastern European country in the midst of a brutal civil war.
 Todd's friendship with Mr. Peanutbutter landed him various jobs creating seemingly useless products.
 He sees the best in BoJack, despite his multitude of problems, up until "It's You" in season three, where he finally snaps at him for his constant misdoings; it is not until the season four episode "Hooray!
 Todd Episode!" where they finally speak again, with the now-humbled BoJack having a sincere talk with him.
-He's usually happy, even when being insulted by BoJack.
+He is usually happy, even when being insulted by BoJack.
 His catch phrases include shouting "hooray!".
 He is also almost never seen without wearing his signature yellow beanie.
 In the 2000s, he was an aimless skateboarder, and the object of affection of his schoolmate, Emily.
-It is revealed in the season 3 finale "That Went Well" that he is asexual who is sex-repulsive.
+It is revealed in the season 3 finale "That Went Well" that he is asexual who is sex-repulsed.
 In season 5, he gets a management position at a clock website company called "What Time Is It Right Now", but then he gets laid off at the end of season 5.
 In season 6 episode "The Kidney Stays in the Picture", he gives one of his kidneys to his mom who is in desperate need of one.
 He later begins a relationship with Maude, an asexual rabbit cashier at an airport Cinnabunny, and they quickly move in together, sharing an affinity for quirky, outlandish ideas.
 He also reconnects with his mother after several failed attempts catching her attention after staging a fake kidnapping by Character Actress Margo Martindale.
 At the end of the series, Todd reconnects with BoJack at Princess Carolyn's wedding, revealing that he has made up with his mother and enjoys a comfortable life with Maude and his daycare service which he runs in the VIM Management building.
 He encourages BoJack to keep up his sobriety and shares an insight about art that leads BoJack to say with affection, "Is that smart or stupid?" and Todd to gleefully say, "I never know!"